 I understand your time is important.
 You’re choosing to spend a portion of time each week on psychotherapy instead of spending time with friends or loved ones or doing something you enjoy.
 For these reasons, I strive to make each session feel useful and worthwhile by collaboratively developing a unique structure for clients, tailoring each session to fit with their goals for therapy.

-If you struggle with any of the difficulties above or simply resonate with my practice description, desire an active approach, and are not only willing but interested in out-of-session practices, there’s an excellent chance we might be a good fit.
-Feel free to give me a call, and I’m happy to answer any of your questions.
+If you struggle with any of the difficulties above, desire an active approach, and are not only willing but interested in out-of-session practices, there’s an excellent chance we might be a good fit.
+Feel free to give me a call.

 How Long Does Treatment Last?